meta-llama/llama-stack/docs/source/distributions/building_distro.md

-# Developer Guide: Assemble a Llama Stack Distribution
+# Build your own Distribution

 This guide will walk you through the steps to get started with building a Llama Stack distributiom from scratch with your choice of API providers.
-Please see the [Getting Started Guide](https://llama-stack.readthedocs.io/en/latest/getting_started/index.html) if you just want the basic steps to start a Llama Stack distribution.

-## Step 1.
-Build

-### Llama Stack Build Options
+## Llama Stack Build

+In order to build your own distribution, we recommend you clone the `llama-stack` repository.

 ```
+git clone git@github.com:meta-llama/llama-stack.git
+cd llama-stack
+pip install -e .

 llama stack build -h
 ```

 We will start build our distribution (in the form of a Conda environment, or Docker image).
 In this step, we will specify:
 - `name`: the name for our distribution (e.g. `my-stack`)
 - `image_type`: our build image type (`conda | docker`)